 Steve assumed a crouch, like he’d seen in fighting pictures.
 For gaming reference, he’d checked out picture books on wrestling and karate.
 Get on the balls of the feet, he remembered.
 Stance shoulder wide.
 Hands up.

 Eric watched with reptilian calm.
 He stomped forward.
-Steve flinched, and Eric chuckled.
+Steve flinched.
+Eric chuckled.
 Steve’s mouth went dry.
 His stomach felt queasy.
 Eric weaved back and forth, smiling.

 Bounce, Steve thought, calling up a vague memory of a boxing match he’d seen on TV.
 He hopped — once, twice.
-He made his own stomp toward Eric, who suddenly fell backward, facing away.
+He made his own stomp toward Eric, who suddenly fell backward.
 For a heartbeat, he thought he’d intimidated him — just before Eric hit him with a low, spinning sweep kick.

 Steve’s legs went out from under him.
-Adrenaline sped his perceptions, slowing things down.
-The floor swam up.
+Things seemed to slow down.
+The ground floated up.
 He dragged his arm forward to save his face.
 It wouldn’t move fast enough.
 He caught himself wrong on his palm.
 A spike of ice went up his forearm, and he landed on his eyebrow and cheek, rubbing skin away.
 The room swam.
-As if through someone else’s eyes, he saw himself try to plant his injured hand.
 Pain flared to his shoulder, and his head went terribly clear.
-His tendons began to swell.
 Eric scuttled over like a monkey and hissed low, “It was an accident.
 If you tell, I’ll really kick your ass.”
 Steve’s face burned where he’d scraped the floor.
 His left eye watered.
 He had trouble focusing it.

 Eric backed away, and Steve became aware of the PE teacher.
 “Steve, you okay?
 Uh oh.”
 Mr. Samson tucked his clipboard under his arm while he bent and forced Steve’s chin up.
-The skin around the socket felt raw.
+The skin around the socket felt raw and abraded.
 The teacher roughly spread his eye open with a calloused thumb and forefinger.
 The handling felt like sandpaper.
-“You’ve got a shiner.”
+“You’re gonna have a shiner.”
 The teacher examined his own fingers slick with Steve’s tears and lymph, then wiped them on his polo shirt.
 “And that eye’s got a burst vessel, but don’t worry.
 Once, I had too much—” He stopped himself.
 “It happened when I got sick, but it’ll heal up, no big deal.
 Bring up your arm.”

 Reluctantly, Steve lifted his right arm with his left, the hand dangling loose.
 The teacher pushed up his fingers.
 Agony twined his forearm, and he winced and drew back.
 He got lightheaded and felt like he might puke.
 “You’d better see the nurse.”